 What is the Full Form of ETF?

 The Full Form of ETF stands for Exchange Traded Funds.
-It can be termed as the financial instruments that are formed by utilizing the collection of securities such as shares, bonds or it can be derived from the index.
-This type of financial instrument can be compared with the mutual funds but such instruments can be purchased or sold throughout the trading business day.
+It can be termed as the financial instruments that are formed by utilizing the collection of securities such as shares, bonds, or it can be derived from the index.
+This type of financial instrument can be compared with mutual funds, but such instruments can be purchased or sold throughout the trading business day.

 #1 – Stock ETFs

 These ETFs are formed by the formulation of equities in the portfolio.
 They display similar behavior to an index.
 These exchange-traded funds have regular stocks in their portfolios and display all properties or characteristics similar to the stocks.
 By investing in the stock ETFs, the investor gets an opportunity to invest in the basket of stocks.

 #2 – Sector ETFs

 A sector exchange-traded funds are a type of ETF that either invests in stocks, bonds, or asset classes that highlight or focuses on the specific industry.
 They may formulate an index by focusing on the benchmark parameters.